ramesheorann/-Create-and-Mint-Token/README.md

 # Create and Mint Token Project(Koku Coin Token)

 ## Description
-This is simple ERC20 Standers Token named as `Koku Coin` with symbol `KUK` in this token the contract owner is able to mint tokens to a provided address and any user is able to burn and transfer tokens.
+This is simple ERC20 Standerds Token named as `Koku Coin` with symbol `KUK` in this token the contract owner is able to mint tokens to a provided address and any user is able to burn and transfer tokens.

 ## Code Explaination
 Imported two contracts from the `OpenZeppelin` library. `ERC20.sol` provides the base implementation for the ERC20 token standard, and `Ownable.sol` provides functionality to manage ownership of the contract.<br/>